tzano/fountain/README.md

 The same file would generate the following  `csv file` using `to_csv`.
 ```
 intent	utterance
-book_cab	book a cab to city center
+book_cab	book a cab to airport
 book_cab	book a cab to city center
-book_cab	book a taxi to city center
+book_cab	book a taxi to airport
 book_cab	book a taxi to city center
 ```